Shopify/torch-grammar/README.md

 ```

 `logits_processor` is meant to be passed to `model.generate` in a HuggingFace
 transformers model but this integration is not yet super clean.
-Take a look at
-the notebook in this repo for more info.

 ### TODO / possible features